 While summer will hopefully bring a much needed break from assignments and the work/school balance, it’s crucial for parents to continue to monitor and watch for signs of worry or stress in children.
 Continue to provide simple, honest information about the pandemic, social distancing, and feelings COVID-19 can cause as we navigate these times.
 Sources like Sesame Street Workshop, Children’s Healthcare of Atlanta, and the Fred Rogers Foundation continue to update their websites with excellent information about how to talk to kids about COVID-19, how to recognize signs of stress or worry, and how to provide children with the emotional support they need during this time.

-Parents who need support or guidance over the summer with supporting their children can reach out to Natalie at email@example.com to set up a consultation via phone or video.
+TCS parents who need support or guidance over the summer with creating their kids summer routine and/or supporting their children can reach out to TCS Counselor Natalie at firstname.lastname@example.org to set up a consultation via phone or video.